northstarswap/devblog/content/Unreal Engine/Unreal Pointers.md

 The `UObject` pointers are, unsurprisingly, used to manage the lifetime of a `UObject`.

 `UObject`s are garbage collector (GC) managed objects that will be destroyed when the GC runs if there isn't an unbroken path from the "root" to the object through a chain of **strong references** through other `UObject`s and `USTRUCT`s.

+In effect, **if there are no strong references that can be reached from the root, the `UObject` will eventually be destroyed.*

 `UObject`s are always allocated on the heap and cannot be created on the stack nor created without the use of `NewObject`.